neajul/New-Dependencies/Notes/Structure.md

   - maybe sometimes i could use them to explain, rather than just a link
 - want to try who would win as a kind of index
   - cross references!
-  - also need to restructure this part/go through it again
 - images
   - squatting sign probably
   - how to show a network diagram with cloud?